 Skipping the SERP research

-The biggest mistake beginners make is jumping straight to the AI writer without spending time in the SERP research panel.
+The other big mistake beginners make is jumping straight to the AI writer without spending time in the SERP research panel.
 The research is what makes Frase valuable — the AI writer alone is good but not exceptional.
 Always spend 5-10 minutes in the research panel before writing a single word.

 Chasing a perfect topic score